Basic Skills Requirement

 In order to lead meaningful and responsible lives in complex societies, students produce, evaluate, articulate, and interpret information and meanings in oral and written communications.

 In order to develop quantitative reasoning skills and to use and understand the language of science and technology, students must demonstrate mathematical proficiency.
 Three hours may be satisfied by placement, examination, or course completion.
-The other three hours must be completed by taking a course that has college algebra as a prerequisite or co-requisites.
+The other three hours must be completed by taking a course that has MA 140 (College Algebra) or MA 111 (College Math for Aviation I) as a prerequisite or co-requisite.

 Computer Science/Information Technology

 In order to use computers and to understand and evaluate their significance in the solution of problems, students study the concepts, techniques, and tools of computing.